Significant Contributions to World Dental Health and Optimal Masticatory Function:

 - Abfraction, Abrasion, Biocorrosion, and the Enigma of Noncarious Cervical Lesions: A 20-Year Perspective.
 Grippo, J. O., Simring, M., Coleman, T. A. J Esthet Rest Dent: 24(1);10-25 (2012).

-- Computerized Occlusal Analysis Technology Applications in Dental Medicine Handbook: IGI Global Inc.: Detecting and Quantifying Chronic Dental Microtrauma and Cervical Dentin Hypersensitivity, using the Air Indexing Method combined with T- Scan System.
+- Handbook of Research on Computerized Occlusal Analysis Technology Applications in Dental Medicine: IGI Global Inc.: Detecting and Quantifying Chronic Dental Microtrauma and Cervical Dentin Hypersensitivity, using the Air Indexing Method combined with T- Scan System.
 Chapter 9; 429- 466 (2015).

 - Incisal Edge (Benco) - Cervical Dentin Hypersensitivity: Etiology & Current Treatment.
 Coleman, T. A. (2001).